Dramatic theory: Lessing

 Gotthold Ephraim Lessing (1729–1781) was less concerned with defending drama against christian morality than Corneille.
 He demanded a bourgeois drama and stressed the importance of positive affects on stage and in the audience.
 Lessing published his theory in regularly appearing magazine, the Hamburgische Dramaturgie (1767).

 He defended the emancipation of popular theater to court drama.
 He wanted to abolish the estate-clause and criticized most dramatic characters of the time as flat.
 He demanded that characters be not stereotypical or polar but show the entire range of human emotions and thoughts.
 This makes the motives of a character psychologically understandable.
-In stead of the former focus on the relation of humans, their estates and god, he postulated that drama should focus on the psychological processes guiding the plot.
+Instead of the former focus on the relation of humans, their estates and god, he postulated that drama should focus on the psychological processes guiding the plot.

 Lessing saw the purpose of tragedies in making the spectator a better person by allowing him to feel compassion.
 Compassion has become socially accepted by that time due to it passing as a christian posture.
 Lessing wanted to use compassion to revolt against the behavioral rules in the courts.

 Lessing thought that the purpose of comedy is to help the audience perceive the ridiculous and therewith help them to become morally better people.
 This contrasts comedies played in the courts, as they portrayed the ridiculous not as a human attribute, but as a social one.

 Gustav Freytag wrote, that Lessing had a national interpretation of the beauty of drama.
 The term national was meant to bridge the difference in between the drama of the courts and popular theater, and thereby concealing the dimension of social criticism in Lessings work.
 Furthermore, Freytag tried to position Lessing's theory against French drama, which he saw as a rival to German drama.